What is a heat wave? Causes, impacts and how to stay safe

 What do I do during a heat wave if I don’t have air conditioning?

-During a heat wave it’s important that you try and keep yourself cool.
-Without AC this can be tricky, but not impossible.
-When possible, leave your home to seek out places that do have AC.
-But in order to keep your home as cool as possible open your windows at night to let in cool air.
+Keep your home as cool as possible by opening your windows at night to let in cool air.
 In the morning, close windows to try and shut out the day's heat for as long as possible.
 Only open them when it gets too stuffy.
-You should place fans strategically in your home to create cross breezes.
+You can also place fans strategically in your home to create cross breezes.

 How do heat waves affect animals?